 Planning a course of study

-As you plan your course schedule, remember to follow the guidelines for the program.
-For specific degree requirements, reference the academic catalog.
+As you plan your course schedule, remember to follow the guidelines for the program you are pursuing.
+For specific degree requirements, review the academic catalog.

 You will declare a major when you are admitted to the university.

 You will complete the Undergraduate Major/Minor/Certificate Change Form.

 A minor is required for the B.A. in Comparative Cultural Studies.
 Students may choose from the following disciplines to minor in: art history, Asian studies, comparative study of religions, museum studies, or public humanities.
 Students may also choose multiple minors as they pursue their degree both within and outside of the department.
 We strongly encourage you to meet with a faculty mentor regarding your minor and in designing a degree that maximizes your education for your career aspirations.
 Students pursuing the B.A. and would like to add a minor outside of CCS should consider minors in one of the following fields (but are not limited to) in addition to their required CCS minor: Anthropology, English, Ethnic Studies, French, History, German, Latin American Studies, Philosophy, Theatre, Studio Art, and Women’s and Gender Studies.
 Students interested in a career in cultural heritage (such as museums, archives, and cultural heritage sites) might consider an additional minor in Parks and Recreation Management, Anthropology, Languages, Geographic Information Systems (GIS), Marketing, Visual Communications, or Computer Science.